 - Adjust your campaigns based on what’s working.

-Paid ads work best when combined with clear messaging and a strong website.
+Paid ads work best when paired with a strong marketing foundation—meaning your website and messaging are already optimized to convert.
 When done well, they deliver a strong return on investment and bring in high-quality leads ready to convert.

 You can’t improve what you don’t measure.
-Tracking key performance indicators (KPIs) gives you insight into what’s working, what’s not, and where to adjust your strategy for better results.
+Tracking key performance indicators (KPIs) shows you what’s working, what’s not, and where to adjust your strategy for better results.

 By identifying the most relevant KPIs for your business, you can gauge the success of your marketing efforts.
 Start with these metrics: